Gaojie0621/Operating_System/4_Threads_and_Concurrency.md

 #### 2. Resource Sharing

 Threads share the same data section → no need for shared memory setup.
+Which is more efficient than IPC(Inter Process Communication).

 But this also introduces risks: race conditions, inconsistent data.